KeaganRieder/UOFL-CompSciCode/Comp Sci Group Projects/Cpsc 2720/Quazer/README.md

 Group:  Abdqayyum Akano,  Raheem Mir, and Keagan Rieder

-The roles I played in this project are as follows:
+My tasks in this project are as followed:
-- work on the classes Player and QuaizerIO
+- worked on the classes Player and QuaizerIO
 - managed the group and ensured everyone met deadlines set by the group during meetings
 - assisted other members in bug fixing and figuring out implementation